 There is always a market for those who are not solely price driven so give buyers in your town options on who they can spend their money with.
 And when it comes to spending your own money as a business owner, see the first step!

 Until consumers and suppliers understand that we are both responsible for “making small town New Zealand great again” nothing will change.

 While Statistics NZ reports that larger businesses spend the most on R&D, I do not take this as an indication that the majority of innovation is done by big business.
 Rather that our attempt to measure spending on R&D as a sign of “innovation” is a bit inadequate.

-Indeed based on my observations, and those of others in the entrepreneur community, my gut would tell me that most innovation happens on the fringes, by small business owners unhampered by the corporate bureaucracy that often hinders progress, and that rewards playing it safe (“don’t lose our shareholders money!”), rather than risk taking.
+Indeed based on my observations, and those of others in the entrepreneur community, my gut would tell me that most innovation happens on the fringes, by small business owners unhampered by the corporate bureaucracy that often hinders progress, and that rewards playing it safe (“don’t lose our shareholders money!”) rather than risk taking.

-As a result, large businesses often prefer to innovate by acquiring the smaller, nimbler businesses in question, sitting back, watching the fireworks, and swooping in when the smoke has cleared.
+While intrapreneurship and agile development is on the up, large businesses often prefer to innovate by acquiring the smaller, nimbler businesses in question, sitting back, watching the fireworks, and swooping in when the smoke has cleared.

 5) Small businesses are the genesis of big business

 But the main reason we need to do more to support small business owners is that in almost all instances, small businesses are the breeding ground for big businesses.
 All big businesses once started out as a small business (some even with only small ambitions when they started out) and big business builders often cut their teeth building small businesses.